ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 <a name="prerequisties"></a>
 ## Prerequisites
-The steps given in this document can be execute either from Azure Cloud Shell or any local machine which meets the below mentioned prerequisites:
+The steps given in this document can be execute either from Azure Cloud Shell or any machine which meets the below mentioned prerequisites:

  - Ubuntu 16.04
  - Node.js v8.10.0 or above